-An innovative methodology based on a non-targeted screening approach combined with activity patterns for estimation of soil and dust ingestion rate in children
+The NTA Solution (Innovative methodology based on a Non-Targeted screening Approach combined with activity patterns for estimation of SOiL and dUsT ingestION rate in children) Project

-The NTA Solution is a multidisciplinary IoE Project that through remote based surveys and collection of environmental and biological samples (water, food, soil, indoor dust and urine) has the purpose to evaluate how children can be exposed to chemicals in the environment through normal daily activities.
-Our main scientific goal is to implement an innovative methodology based on non-targeted screening approach (NTA) to identify specific tracers of dust and soil exposure, which combined with relevant information on children’s behavior, activities, race, ethnicity and socioeconomic data for different age groups could provide a more accurate estimates of soil and dust ingestion rate.
+The NTA SOLUTION was a multidisciplinary IoE Project that through remote based surveys and collection of environmental and biological samples (water, food, soil, indoor dust and urine) with the purpose of evaluating how children can be exposed to chemicals in the environment through normal daily activities.
+Our main scientifical goal was to implement an innovative methodology based on non-targeted screening approach (NTA) to identify specific tracers of dust and soil exposure, which combined with relevant information on children’s behavior, activities, race, ethnicity and socioeconomic data for different age groups could provide a more accurate estimates of soil and dust ingestion rate.

 About the Study and Eligibility

-You are eligible for the study if you have a child between 6 months and 5 years that lives in the greater Miami area, South Florida.
+You were eligible for the study if you had a child between 6 months and 5 years who lived in the greater Miami area, South Florida.

-Participation in the study involves 4 research visits a year (including remote surveys and sample collection at home).
-This is a three-year long-term study, which leads to a total of 12 sessions of remote surveys/sample collections (household dust, soil, water, child’s food items, and child’s urine for analysis).
+Participation in the study involved four research visits per year (including remote surveys and sample collection at home).
+This was a three-year long-term study, which resulted in a total of 12 sessions of remote surveys and sample collections (household dust, soil, water, child’s food items, and the child’s urine for analysis).

-Results from this study will be made available to caregivers 6-12 months after collection alongside available health risk assessments associated with exposure.
-Feedback on the information collected by surveys will include advice and educational materials on relevant risks to soil and dust ingestion by children of different age groups.
+Results from the study were made available to caregivers, along with available health risk assessments associated with exposure.
+Feedback on the information collected through surveys included advice and educational materials on relevant risks related to soil and dust ingestion by children of different age groups.
+The final presentation with the projects results can be found here.

 Length of the study